kumikumi/godot_voxel/doc/source/scripting.md

 ![Custom stream](images/custom-stream.jpg)

 Though `VoxelBuffer.fill()` is probably not what you want to use, the above is a quick example.
-Generate_block generally gives you a block of 16x16x16 cubes to fill all at once, so you may also use `VoxelBuffer.set_voxel()` to specify each one individually.
+Generate_chunk generally gives you a block of 16x16x16 cubes to fill all at once, so you may also use `VoxelBuffer.set_voxel()` to specify each one individually.
 You can change the channel to `VoxelBuffer.CHANNEL_SDF` to get smooth voxels using another mesher such as `VoxelMesherTransvoxel`.

 ### Thread-safety